Content model

 Consider the following high-level steps when developing your content model:

-1. Analyze your requirements – Determine what content your application requires.
-Consider your application's content, such as blog posts, about me sections, or product listings.
+- Analyze your requirements – Determine what content your application requires.
+This could include blog posts, about me pages, or product listings.

-3. Create the content types – You can create and manage your content types through the CMS (SaaS) UI or code using the REST API.
-To create your content types, select the appropriate base type for the content type and configure any standard fields or custom properties.
+- Create the content types – You can create and manage content types through the CMS (SaaS) UI or code using the REST API.
+To create your content types, select the appropriate base type and configure any standard fields or custom properties.
 See Content types in the developer guide and Content types in the end-user guide.

 Example